Imperal Docs

 ctx.cache is scoped to the current ctx.user.imperal_id and the current extension's app_id.
 Two users with the same key string are reading from completely separate namespaces.
 There is no cross-user cache access; the web-kernel enforces this at the HTTP layer.

-I-CACHE-KEY-SAFETYKey character set and length enforced before network
+Keys are validatedThe key character set and length are enforced before any network call

 ctx.store